juwangvsu/keras-yolo3-1/readme.txt

 	change batch = 4 in config file so far still out of memory

+----------checkpoint issues bugs ------------------ when using checkpoint3, the saved .h5 not work with predict.py,
+	size a little smaller than voc.h5 (the stocked one) comment off save_weight_only=True result in 700 mb h5 file, still not work with predict.py go back to checkpoint (CustomizedCheckpoint) to see it if is right.

+	correct h5:
+	voc.h5				247378264
+	voc2012/voc2012_newtrain.h5	247383344
+	ep402-loss8.373.h5		247383344 (start from ep400-loss8.517.h5, save model with checkpoint)

+	incorrect h5 (saved from checkpoint3):
+	ep400-loss8.517.h5		247273184 (homepc)

 --------------------------
 test with pretrained voc.h5 or yolov3.weights weights
 	download voc.h5
 	python3 predict.py -c zoo/config_voc.json -i dog2.jpg
 	eog output/dog2.jpg
 test with backend.h5 result in bad box
+	1/19/2020 new h5 file load fail with predict.py, anything to do with the use of different checkpoint?

 test with yolo3.weights directly
 	python3 yolo3_one_file_to_detect_them_all.py -w yolov3.weights -i dog2.jpg